Azure Video Indexer release notes

 Service tag

-Azure Video Indexer is now part of Network Service Tags.
+Azure AI Video Indexer is now part of Network Service Tags.
 Video Indexer often needs to access other Azure resources (for example, Storage).
 If you secure your inbound traffic to your resources with a Network Security Group you can now select Video Indexer as part of the built-in Service Tags.
 This will simplify security management as we populate the Service Tag with our public IPs.

 Celebrity recognition toggle